Kateen Fitzgerald-The Lady Farmer

 Kateen is a woman who loves to be working.
 In her past life, she was a Master Gardener, youth leader, seamstress, and home school mom.

-Kateen has worked in Scandinavia, Mexico, Canada, Alaska, Colorado, and the Pacific Northwest.
+Kateen consulted and designed regenerative permaculture systems in Scandinavia, Italy, Mexico, Canada, Alaska, Colorado, and the Pacific Northwest.

 When Kateen is not teaching (she is sleeping) you can find her reading a book, spinning wool, or hanging out in her rose garden.